Olindsa32/Engineering_4_Notebook/README.md

 I learned to use the accelerometer and connect it to the OLED display.
 I struggled with how to change the acceleration numbers to the format we want.
 I had to divide by 107 to get the numbers looking good.
 I also had to convert the number to a string and round it to 3 digits.

+## Headless_Accelerometer

+### Assignment Description

+This assignment had me measure the accleration in either X, Y, or Z plane and show it with some moving shape on my OLED screen.

+### Evidence and Wiring

+### Reflection

+This assignment took some learning but was relatively simple.
+I looked back on my I2C assignment and took that code to draw a rectangle that would take up the whole screen vertically.
+Then I make the horizontal size of the rectangle dependant on the Z acceleration.
+The way I did this was by putting the horizontal as accel_z/8.2.
+The 8.2 is because the maximum that the Z acceleration can be is about 1050 and I need it to fit on a 128 width screen so I divide the Z by 8.2 to make 128 the new maximum.